priyavrat-misra/personal-website/content/blog/first-pc-build-journey.md

 As a result, I decided it was about time I built a PC instead of getting a laptop and going through the same situation all over again.
 And with that decision in mind, my PC-building journey began.

 After spending a few exhausting days researching the hardware, comparing various benchmarks, choosing the components, looking for compatibility issues and on and on, I finally placed the orders.
-It took me a lot of work to get through this step, but I enjoyed every step.
+It took me a lot of work to get through this step, but I enjoyed every bit of it.

 #### Parts
 When choosing the parts, my goal was to get better performance while staying within the budget of an average laptop.
 I was able to accomplish that with the following components.
-As for why I bought a GT 1030 in 2022, it’s because I intend to replace it once {{<a_blank url="https://en.wikipedia.org/wiki/2020%E2%80%93present_global_chip_shortage" title="global chip shortage">}} boils down.
+As for why I bought a GT 1030 in 2022, it’s because I intend to replace it once the {{<a_blank url="https://en.wikipedia.org/wiki/2020%E2%80%93present_global_chip_shortage" title="global chip shortage">}} boils down.
 Until then, it’ll do.

 ![The Parts](/images/parts.webp)